 UCC have developed a strategy to support our researchers in exploiting European funding opportunities to the maximum.
-This strategy is currently being implemented and includes the development of a dedicated European Research Support Section (and website) within the Office of the Vice President for Research & Innovation.
+This strategy includes the development of a dedicated European Research Support Section (and website) within the Office of the Vice President for Research & Innovation.

 Access to this resource will be available through this section of the Research Supports Services website.

 In the meantime, the National Support Network for Horizon 2020 in Ireland have developed a website as a key resource for existing and potential Irish participants.
 To access this recommended resource: [CLICK HERE]

 - Interested in exploiting European research funding opportunities and would like to learn more.

 - Thinking about participating in an H2020 funding proposal as a partner.

 - Thinking about coordinating an H2020 proposal.

 - Have query about any aspect of H2020 proposal and budget preparation.